cloudflare/pint/docs/checks/alerts/annotation.md

 }
 ```

-You can also disable it for all rules inside given file by adding
+You can also disable it for all rules inside a given file by adding
 a comment anywhere in that file.
 Example:

 ```yaml